Pricing

 | Service | Description | |---------|-------------| | Account setup | Campaign structure, conversion tracking, audience setup | | Keyword research | Discovery, negative keywords, search term analysis | | Ad copy creation | Headlines, descriptions, extensions, responsive ads | | Landing page recommendations | UX review, A/B test suggestions, conversion optimization guidance | | Bid management | Manual or automated bidding, bid strategies, budget allocation | | Reporting | Monthly or bi-weekly reports with key metrics and insights | | A/B testing | Ad copy tests, landing page tests, audience tests |

 Some agencies bundle landing page design or creative asset production; others charge separately.
 Clarify what's included before signing.
+For a deeper look at pricing structures, see our guide to agency pricing models.

 Factors That Affect Cost